automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pamparaptor.md

 # Pamparaptor
-## Description: This raptor was discovered in the Argentinian Pampas.
+## This raptor was discovered in the Argentinian Pampas.